 Installing Chrome OS Flex on an old device – how to?

 Ahead of the installation, do check to see if your device model is compatible with the OS, you can see the list of computers over here.
-Secondly, prepare a device to download and create the USB installer, an USB device of 8 GB or more and your target device.
+Secondly, to install ChromeOS Flex, prepare a device to download and create the USB installer, an USB device of 8 GB to serve as your bootable USB drive.

-Minimum device requirements for the laptop that gets the Chrome OS Flex are:
+Minimum device requirements for the laptop that gets the Google Chrome OS Flex are: